PLF Lawyer

 • In some other fields specified in Article 11 of Circular 96/2015/TT-BTC.

-Please note that a new investment project is a project implemented for the first time or a project operating independently of the project that is carrying out business investment activities.
+Please note: a new investment project is a project implemented for the first time or a project operating independently of the project that is carrying out business investment activities.

 1.3.
 Apply the CIT rate of 17% for 10 years to the income of enterprises